 The Roffredo Caetani Foundation

-The Statute in article 1 bears the motivations of the institution: “to honor and perpetuate the memory of his great House and to continue the social and educational work begun in the Castle of Sermoneta by his father, Roffredo Caetani, Duke of Sermoneta, and his mother Marguerite Caetani”.
+Article 1 of the Foundation’s Statute sets out its general aims as follows: “to honour and perpetuate the memory of the noble Caetani family and to continue the social and educational work begun in the Castle of Sermoneta by Donna Lelia Caetani’s father Roffredo Caetani, Duke of Sermoneta, and by her mother Marguerite Caetani”.

-The organs of the Foundation are the President, the Steering Committee, the General Council and the Board of Auditors.
-The management of the Foundation is exercised by the Steering Committee.
-The Prefect of Latina, the Director of the Higher Institute for Conservation and Restoration, the Superintendent for the Architectural and Landscape Heritage of Lazio for the provinces of Rome, Viterbo, Rieti, Latina and Frosinone; for co-optation two advisors of the Camillo Caetani Foundation, one of the Leone Caetani Foundation and a counselor indicated by each of the bodies or associations promoted by the Foundation to support or support the activities of the Foundation, or who carry out similar activities to the statutory purposes of the same.
+The official components of the Foundation are the Chairman, the Steering Committee, the General Council and the Audit Team.
+Management of the Foundation is exercised by the Steering Committee.
+Serving on the council by statutory right are The Prefect of Latina, the Director of the Higher Institute for Conservation and Restoration, the Superintendent of the Architectural and Landscape Heritage of Lazio in the provinces of Rome, Viterbo, Rieti, Latina and Frosinone; and by co-optation two councillors of the Camillo Caetani Foundation, one from the Leone Caetani Foundation and a councillor nominated by each of the bodies or associations that support the Foundation’s activities, or whose statutory aims, being similar to those of the Foundation, help achieve greater effectiveness across a range of cultural and conservational activity.

-The Foundation’s action, starting from the Castle of Sermoneta, from the Garden of Ninfa and from the historical building of Tor Tre Ponti, is projected into the Pontine and Lepini territory to contribute to the protection and enhancement of its identity that bears the centuries-old signs of Caetani Family.
+The work of the Foundation, reaching out from the Castle of Sermoneta, the Garden of Ninfa and from the historical office and archival complex of Tor Tre Ponti, extends far into the Pontine and Lepini territories, thus conserving and further illuminating the presence of the centuries-old Caetani family.

-The Foundation’s administrative offices are located in the historic building of Tor Tre Ponti, along the Via Appia at km 66.400, Latina.
+The Foundation’s administrative offices are located in the historic buildings of Tor Tre Ponti, along the Via Appia, six kilometres southeast of Latina.

 The Statute of the Roffredo Caetani Foundation